Introduction to grooming

 Grooming our dogs is something we tend to overlook because we're having too much fun with them or we're just bad at it.

-I'm not asking you to groom your dog every day but once or twice a month is fine depending on his condition.
+I'm not asking you to groom your dog daily, but once or twice a month is fine depending on his condition.

 I mean, you don't want your dog to look dirty and smelly, do you?